al3913/DisasterReliefFoundation/docs/DesignDoc.md

 >
 ![Replace with your ViewModel Tier class diagram 1, etc.](model-placeholder.png)

-### Model Tier
+### Model Tier (work in progress)
     Need.java is used to keep the atributes of the needs that will be shown in the cupboard.

-    CupboardController.java is used to read in the commands and calls the commands to make adjusments to the cupboard or specific instructions from the user.
+    User.java is used to keep the atributes of the users that

+    HelpRequests.java

     CupboardDAO.java defines different functions that the cupboard is able to use and perform while manipulating different needs.
     CupboardFileDAO.java is used to define each of the functions that cupboardDAO uses and actually writes the functions actions that they will be performing.